BurkovBA/BurkovBA.github.io/content/blog/2017-12-17-1/index.md

   </p>
   <p>
     David's failures: unsuccessful March Madness promotions, failed ticket giveaways, failed dancing grasshoppers video.
-Anyways, his channel works for them and they leverage it more than any other.
+Anyway, his channel works for them and they leverage it more than any other.
   </p>
   <h3>Chapter 9.
 Search Engine Marketing (SEM)</h3>
   <p>